folbricht/umbrella/README.md

 ### Tool

 The command-line tool mainly exists for testing purposes and to show how the library can be used.
-It can be installed with:
+There is one sub-command for each API endpoint and it can be installed with:

 ```
 go get -u "github.com/folbricht/umbrella"